 Blizzard offers an In-house Keeper Training Program featuring Diogo Raposo.
 Diogo is our Head Keeper Coach for both the Blizzard Elite and Development programs and offers sessions for both levels of Keeper.
-The 2017 outdoor program will be held once or twice a week and will run from April through to the end of June.
-Days and times will be determined and announced on our website but plans are to hold it one night per week and one weekend morning.
+The 2018 outdoor program will be held once a week and will run from April through to mid-July.
 Blizzard is pleased to offer this training program to registered Blizzard players at no charge, as we value your dedication to our Club and your commitment to developing your skill.
 These sessions will be mandatory for all Tier 1 Keepers and optional for all Recreational Keepers.

 Click here for details on the program and Diogo.

 All Blizzard Tier 1 teams participate in mandatory strength and conditioning training at the Markin MacPhail Centre through WinSport at Canada Olympic Park.
 WinSport provides training to improve a players’ overall athleticism, speed and agility through programs specifically designed for soccer.
 Blizzard teams in other tiers have the option to participate in these programs as well.

 Tier 1 U11 to U13 boys and girls participate in an outdoor prep fitness and training camp held annually in Penticton, BC, in the spring.
 Teams travel by bus to Penticton for four days of fitness, tech training and games.
 The weekend also provides a good environment for team bonding with our team talent show and beach soccer competition held at the end of the weekend.